Class: Edi::BaseOrchestrator

 259

-def self.execute_flow(flow, orchestrator_name: nil, partner: nil, logger: Rails.logger, trial_run: false)
+def self.execute_flow(flow, orchestrator_name: nil, partner: nil, logger: Rails.logger, trial_run: false, raise_on_error: false)

 valid_flows = %i[execute_inventory_flow execute_order_flow execute_product_data_flow execute_price_flow execute_listing_message_feed_flow execute_discontinue_flow]